Updated: Apr 19, 2022

 For student athletes, getting an athletic scholarship can be part of the answer to the question of how to pay for college.
-According to the National Collegiate Athletic Association (NCAA), 59 percent of Division I athletes and 62 percent of Division II athletes received some level of scholarship funding during the 2016-2017 academic year.
-Collectively, Division I and Division II schools offer more than $3 billion in scholarship funding annually.
+According to the National Collegiate Athletic Association (NCAA®), Division I and Division II schools offer more than $3.6 billion in scholarship funding annually.

 In scouting out athletic scholarship opportunities, the early bird gets the worm.
 But just how soon do you need to begin your search?

-First, it affords an opportunity to be seen by college scouts as you progress through your athletic career from freshman to senior year.
+It affords an opportunity to be seen by college scouts as you progress through your athletic career from freshman to senior year.
 College recruiters routinely make the rounds at high schools to canvas for fresh talent.
-If you spend enough time on one sport to hone your skills, you can hopefully join a travel team that participates in regional or national tournaments.
-Then you'll have even more chances to showcase your skills to a recruiter.
+If you join a travel team that participates in regional or national tournaments, then you'll have even more chances to showcase your skills to a recruiter.

 Getting an athletic scholarship isn't solely based on athletics; academics also matter.
 The NCAA requires incoming Division I athletes to have a minimum 2.3 GPA to play their freshman year.
 After that, you need to maintain a minimum GPA each year, based on the number of credit hours you've earned, for continued eligibility to play.

 Evaluate where you are academically and how that aligns with what the schools on your short list expect from student athletes.
 This can give you some valuable perspective on how likely you are to qualify for athletic scholarship funding, as well as academic scholarships.